aerographql/documentation/source/_posts/tutorial/getting-started.md

 ## What's next

-Next {% post_link interface-and-union tutorial %} will walk you through using Interface and Union to enhance your schema...
+Next {% post_link tutorial/interface-and-union tutorial %} will walk you through using Interface and Union to enhance your schema...

+You can also checkout {% post_link notes/object-def-impl this page %} for more informations on **@ObjectDefinition** and **@ObjectImplementation**...